Planar Graphs & Euler's Formula

 Euler's Formula

-Leonhard Euler discovered in 1752 that for any connected plane graph, the quantities \(V\), \(E\), and \(F\) are bound by a remarkable identity.
-This is one of the most beautiful results in all of mathematics, connecting combinatorics, geometry, and — as we shall see — topology.
+The arithmetic identity \(V - E + F = 2\) we observed for \(K_4\) is no accident.
+It holds for every connected plane graph and is one of the most beautiful results in all of mathematics, connecting combinatorics, geometry, and — as we shall see — topology.

 Theorem: Euler's Formula for Planar Graphs